ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 Next, this 20-byte value is converted to a **Bech32** address.

-The `recoverAddress` function is called in the dApp from the webapp.
+The `recoverAddress` function is called in the dapp from the webapp.

 **recoverAddress** takes the following parameters: